nmarus/docker-haproxy-certbot/README.md

   important as the previous as the certs used by HAProxy can be regenerated again based on the contents of the letsencrypt folder.

+## Container Helper Scripts

+There are a handful of helper scripts to ease the amount of configuration parameters needed to administer this container.

 #### Add a New Cert

 This will add a new cert using a certbot config that is compatible with the